DCLXVI: To Ride, Shoot Straight and Speak the Truth

 DCLXVI: To Ride, Shoot Straight and Speak the Truth is the fourth album by the Swedish metal band Entombed, released in 1997.
+It shows a continuation of the death 'n' roll sound previously established on 1993's Wolverine Blues, but eschews most traces of hardcore punk and traditional death metal in favor of a stoner rock and garage rock-influenced sound.

 DCLXVI is 666 in Roman numerals.
 The cover art features a statuette of the Aztec god Mictlantecuhtli.
-This album shows a continuation of the death 'n' roll sound previously established on 1993's "Wolverine Blues", but eschews most traces of hardcore and traditional death metal in favor of a stoner rock and garage rock influenced sound.

 The album was Metal Hammer magazine's #2 album of 1997.
 It was beaten by UK band Feeder's debut album Polythene.

 Track listing

 A limited digipak edition came with a bonus CD titled Family Favourites featuring four cover songs: